rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 5. Non production code.
 Lots of Haskell code is about CS research.
 Lots of Haskell code is about pet projects.
 Such code does not need to be maintained in production. `Maybe` is good enough.

-6. Developer can disambiguate the reason for `Nothing` so `Either` is redundant.
+If developer can disambiguate the reason for `Nothing` so `Either` is redundant.
 This is not an overuse case and is justified.

 I started with link to [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html) post and want to end with it.
 Would more explicit "elementary" programs help in spotting obvious things like error information loss?
 I think they could.
 Starting from requirements and going back to most elementary solution would probably never arrive at:
 ``` haskell
 mapMaybe :: (a -> Maybe b) -> [a] -> Maybe [b]
 ```
-if the requirements cared about errors.
-I am not necessarily advocating for avoiding abstractions,  just for not forgetting about errors on the way.
+if only the requirements cared about errors.
+I am not advocating for avoiding abstractions,  just for not forgetting about errors on the way.
 Don't throw the baby out with the bathwater.

 I am sure I do not have a full understanding of why and how `Maybe` is overused.
 The intent of this post is to try to start a discussion.